 The applicants should pay particular attention in their responses to ICA expectations outlined above and describe in detail how they intend to meet them.

-Deadline: 1 April 2019, 23:59 Paris time.
-Late applications, or applications without reference letter and/or résumé at this date will not be assessed.
+Deadline: End of June 2020.
+Late applications, or applications without the statement of support and/or résumé at this date will not be assessed.

-Any questions or additional information can be sent to Sharon Smith, coordinator for the New Professionals Programme (NewProfessionals@ica.org).
+Any questions or additional information can be sent to Nicola Laurent, New Professionals Programme Coordinator at NewProfessionals@ica.org.